-I hope these freebies are the perfect recipe for your success.
-I know they have certainly been helpful to me along my journey!
-I can’t wait for you to get your planner and join my free email series- to begin click the button below:
+All in all, my hope is that these freebies are a wonderful ingredient in the recipe for your success.
+They have certainly been helpful to me along my journey!
+I can’t wait for you to get your planner and join my free email series.
+To begin sign up below:

-Please Note: please remember that this is a free planner- and for the sake of keeping it free, I won’t be doing customizations, personalizations, or making changes.
-An editable version is available here, if you are interested in personalization.
+Please Note: please remember that this is a free planner.
+For the sake of keeping it free, I won’t be doing customizations, personalization, or making changes.
+If you are having technical difficulties, our support page is here.
+A premium version is available here, if you are interested in personalization.
 Also, please be respectful of copyrights.
 I LOVE when you share- feel free to link to this post, pin, and share etc. But please do not upload the actual planner PDF to your post.
 More information about our copyright policy and sharing etiquette is included in the planner.

 P.S.
-If you’re interested in the full version of the planner, you can learn more about it here!
+If you’re interested in the full version of The Everyday Planner™, you can learn more about it here!